 apiVersion: networking.istio.io/v1alpha3 kind: VirtualService metadata: name: ratings spec: hosts: - ratings http: - route: - destination: host: ratings subset: v1 timeout: 10s

 A retry setting specifies the maximum number of times an Envoy proxy attempts to connect to a service if the initial call fails.
 Retries can enhance service availability and application performance by making sure that calls don’t fail permanently because of transient problems such as a temporarily overloaded service or network.
 The interval between retries (25ms+) is variable and determined automatically by Istio, preventing the called service from being overwhelmed with requests.
-The default retry behavior for HTTP requests is to retry a call twice before sending back the error.
+The default retry behavior for HTTP requests is to retry twice before returning the error.

 Like timeouts, Istio’s default retry behavior might not suit your application needs in terms of latency (too many retries to a failed service can slow things down) or availability.
 Also like timeouts, you can adjust your retry settings on a per-service basis in virtual services without having to touch your service code.
 You can also further refine your retry behavior by adding per-retry timeouts, specifying the amount of time you want to wait for each retry attempt to successfully connect to the service.
 The following example configures a maximum of 3 retries to connect to this service subset after an initial call failure, each with a 2 second timeout.